 We raise capital for our investments through public offerings of our common stock.
-We commenced our initial public offering of up to \$2.5 billion in shares of our common stock (the "Initial Offering") in August 2014 and commenced our second public offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under our distribution reinvestment plan (the "Follow-on Offering" or the "Offering") in December 2017.
-As a result of the changing landscape in the non-traded REIT industry, the Follow-on Offering reflects a restructuring (the "Restructuring"), that our board of directors believes is in the best interests of our stockholders.
-It is our intention to conduct a continuous offering for an indefinite period of time by conducting additional offerings of our shares of common stock following the conclusion of the Follow-On Offering.
-Through March 30, 2020, we have received aggregate gross offering proceeds of approximately \$985.7 million through our public offerings, including shares issued under our distribution reinvestment plan.
+We commenced our initial public offering of up to \$2.5 billion in shares of our common stock (the "Initial Offering") in August 2014 and commenced our second public offering of up to \$2.5 billion in shares of common stock including \$500.0 million of shares offered under our distribution reinvestment plan (the "Second Offering" or the "Offering") in December 2017.
+As a result of the changing landscape in the non-traded REIT industry, the Second Offering reflected a restructuring (the "Restructuring"), that our board of directors believes is in the best interests of our stockholders.
+We launched our third public offering of up to \$2.5 billion in shares of common stock on June 2, 2021 (the "Third Offering" or, together with the Second Offering, the "Follow-on Offerings").
+It is our intention to conduct a continuous offering that will not have a predetermined duration, subject to continued compliance with the rules and regulations of the SEC and applicable state laws.
+In order to execute this strategy in compliance with federal securities laws, we intend to file new registration statements to replace existing registration statements, such that there will not be any lag from one offering to the next.
+Through March 31, 2022, we have received aggregate gross offering proceeds of approximately \$2.0 billion through our public offerings, including shares issued under our distribution reinvestment plan.